funRiceGenes/funRiceGenes.github.io/_posts/OS/C/2015-01-20-OsCK1~OsCIPK31~CIPK03.md

     + Under cold and drought stresses, OsCIPK03- and OsCIPK12-overexpressing transgenic plants accumulated significantly higher contents of proline and soluble sugars than the wild type
     + oscipk31::Ds mutants exhibited hypersensitive phenotypes to ABA, salt, mannitol, and glucose
     + However, the expression of ABA metabolic genes and the endogenous levels of ABA were not altered significantly in the oscipk31::Ds mutant
+    + Our results support that OsCIPK31 plays an important role in panicle development
+    + We found that dysregulation is caused by the disruption of OsCIPK31 function due to excessive accumulation of ROS, which ultimately leads to cell death in rice panicle
+    + Our study provides an understanding of the role of OsCIPK31 in panicle development by responding to various stresses and phytohormones

 * **Connection**
     + __OsCIPK12__, __OsCK1~OsCIPK31~CIPK03__, [Characterization of stress-responsive CIPK genes in rice for stress tolerance improvement](http://www.ncbi.nlm.nih.gov/pubmed?term=Characterization of stress-responsive CIPK genes in rice for stress tolerance improvement%5BTitle%5D), To prove that some of these stress-responsive OsCIPK genes are potentially useful for stress-tolerance improvement, three CIPK genes (OsCIPK03, OsCIPK12, and OsCIPK15) were overexpressed in japonica rice 'Zhonghua 11'